Ningen (folklore): History

-In 2010, the Japanese Enoshima Aquarium published a YouTube video showing the ocean life that they observed.
-Near the end of the video, a large object appearing to have small eyes and a large, slit-like mouth can be spotted lying on the ocean floor.
-It was claimed that the video shows the Ningen.
-However, the aquarium identifies the object as an unusual rock formation in the shape of a frog, with two sponges forming its "eyes".
-Sometime around the 2010s, an unknown user posted underwater footage depicting a large humanoid sea creature which some believe to be the Ningen.
+In 2010, the Enoshima Aquarium published a YouTube video showing marine life observed during an underwater survey.
+Near the end of the footage, a large object with what appears to be small eyes and a slit-like mouth can be seen on the ocean floor, leading some viewers to identify it as a Ningen.
+The aquarium, however, identified the object as an unusual frog-shaped rock, with two sponges forming its apparent eyes.
+During the 2010s, an unidentified user also uploaded underwater footage purportedly showing a large humanoid sea creature.